bcgov/ckan-ui/pages/dps_bcdc_content.md

     |Named Users| Only specific named users can access the dataset.
     |Not downloadable| The BC Geographic Warehouse (BCGW) resources cannot be downloaded.

-**Who can view this record?** describes who can view the metadata record.
+**Who can view this record?**: describes who can view the metadata record.
 + The order reflects the most accessible to the most secure

     |Access Type| Description